CanarysAutomations/pr-update-work-item-state/README.md

-# Update Azure DevOps work item state when PR is merged
+# Update work item state when PR is merged

 Update a Azure DevOps work item's state when the pull request is merged with the master branch